Trusted WordPress tutorials, when you need them most.

 Some of the best WordPress hosting companies already offer 1-click staging websites.
 If your website is hosted with one of them, then you can easily create a staging site without any hassle.

-If you are not with one of these popular hosting solutions, then we also have a solution to help you create a WordPress staging site using a plugin (and even manually).
+If you do not have one of these popular hosting solutions, then we also have a solution to help you create a WordPress staging site using a plugin (and even manually).

 For faster browsing, you can use the navigation below to jump to the section that’s most applicable to you: